 There are multiple ways to get some of the trickier data points, but look for solutions that can give you the most objective and complete information possible.

-How to use your restaurant analytics to increase profitability
+How to use your restaurant data analytics to increase profitability

-Restaurant reporting isn’t just for short-term measurement.
-Your data dashboards can tell you about restaurant performance, give you valuable business intelligence, and help with wise decision-making at every level.
+Restaurant reporting should be used for both long and short-term analytics.
+Your data dashboards can tell you about restaurant sales performance, give you valuable business intelligence, and help with wise decision-making at every level.

 1. Forecast better

-Your forecast is one of the most important pieces of business intelligence because you use it to make expensive decisions like ordering inventory, staffing, and marketing.
+You should be using forecasting to make expense-related decisions like ordering inventory, staffing, and marketing.
 Restaurant owners rely on accurate forecasting to stay in business.

 Your restaurant data is the key.
-Take into account previous sales on similar days, weather predictions, local events, and any other relevant data you can access to come up with the most accurate forecasts.
+Take into account previous sales on similar days during similar seasons, weather predictions, local events, and any other relevant data you can access to come up with the most accurate forecasts.

-One of the best ways to leverage this information is with AI-assisted tools.
+One of the best ways to leverage this information is with AI and machine learning-assisted tools.
 Forecasts take a lot of information to do well, and it’s difficult and time-consuming to collect all of that data into a spreadsheet to analyze.
+Furthermore, not everyone at your restaurant has the skills and practice, so implementing technology provides everyone with the ability to forecast.

-Instead of trying to forecast manually, use a specialized tool like Lineup.ai that collects and analyzes that information for you to come up with more accurate forecasts based on real-time information.
+Instead of trying to forecast manually, use a specialized forecasting tool like Lineup.ai that collects and analyzes that information for you to come up with more accurate forecasts based on real-time information.
+Learn more about Lineup's features.

 2. Order more accurately and reduce food waste

-Data in your POS system can tell you a surprising amount of information such as what ingredients get added on the most and when, what dishes do best at specific times, and perhaps even which items have the most remakes and errors.
+Data in your POS system can often tell you a surprising amount of information.
+Some POS systems can tell you what ingredients get added on the most and when, what dishes do best at specific times, and peven which items have the most remakes and errors.

-You might not need that level of detail, but you should be able to track what ingredients and menu items are contributing to the most spoilage and waste.
+You might not think you need that level of detail, it can be extremely helpful for ordering inventory, reducing waste, and avoiding selling out of key items.
+You should at least have the ability to track what ingredients and menu items are contributing to the most spoilage and waste.

 Your forecast will help you cut back on food waste as you do your regular ordering, but use your data to go deeper into the issue.